musyslab/Abacus/README.md

 (Or different URL for Production)

 Go back from the frontend folder into the backend folder.
-Create .env.backend.
-Enter environment variables.
+Create ```.env.backend``` Enter environment variables.

 ## Run Abacus